naninovel/docs/docs/en/guide/special-effects.md

 ```
 :::

-The [@spawn] command also has transform parameters, allowing to spawn the object at a specific scene or world positions and with a specific rotation or scale, eg:
+The [@spawn] command also has transform parameters, allowing you to spawn the object at specific scene or world positions and with a specific rotation or scale, eg:

 ```nani
 ; Spawn Explosion 15% from the left border of the screen